cca/koha_patron_import/readme.md

 On a regular basis, we sync names from Workday and card number changes from the TouchNet report to Koha, so that patrons who changed their preferred names or lost or changed their CCA ID cards don't have to update their account themselves.

-1. Download the latest report of prox numbers from TouchNet
+1. Download the latest report of active account prox numbers from TouchNet
 1. Download Workday JSON files from Google Cloud with `pipenv run getdata`
 1. Run `pipenv run ./patron_update.py -p prox_report.csv -w data.json | tee -a prox_update.log` where data.json is one of the (employee or student) Workday files.
 1. The script prints status messages, a summary of what was updated, and creates a JSON file of patrons who are missing from Koha (which can be used in the step below).